 Croatia joining the European Union

-From 1st July 2013, Croatia will be joining the EU and as a result, mail to this country (parcels and letters) will be subject to VAT.
+Croatia joined the EU on 1 July 2013, and as a result, mail to this country (parcels and letters) will be subject to VAT.
 Customers using our Zone Sort pricing option must sort to and select EU for mail to Croatia.

 Before sending letters overseas you should consider the following: